 \subsection{Ablation Study}

-The prior model $\mathcal{PR}(\cdot)$ in \model\ makes use of the propagation graph structure, sentiment information, and fine-tuning operation to improve the representation of historical discussion threads and establish a link between historical and future data.
+The prior model $\mathcal{PR}(\cdot)$ in \model\ uses the propagation graph structure, sentiment information, and fine-tuning operation to improve the representation of historical discussion threads and establish a link between historical and future data.
 To assess the performance of each component, we remove it one at a time and provide three variants: {\model} w/o graph structure, {\model} w/o sentiment, and {\model} w/o fine-tune.
 Then, using three datasets, we run experiments to see how the alternative models perform in the end, and the findings are displayed in Fig \ref{fig:abaltion_exp}.

-The performance of the model degrades for each of the versions, as seen in Fig \ref{fig:abaltion_exp}.
+The model's performance degrades for each of the versions, as seen in Fig \ref{fig:abaltion_exp}.
 It indicates that each component contributes differently to the prediction of conversation thread labels, resulting in improved hate intensity prediction results.
 Across all three datasets, {\model} w/o graph structure performs the worst among the four variations.
 The diffusion patterns and informative material are present in the propagation graph structures of conversation threads; therefore, this is reasonable.
 Capturing earlier responses and projecting future patterns would help the data.
 When comparing {\model} w/o sentiment to {\model}, the performance drops slightly, but not as much as when comparing {\model} w/o graph structure.
-It is possible that the reasoning is because each tweet's sentiment is assessed in relation to the root tweet.
-The structural graph information, on the other hand, is a more advanced method of recording hate intensity distribution.
+A possible reason could be that the tweet's sentiment is assessed in relation to the root tweet.
+On the other hand, structural graph information is a more advanced method of recording hate intensity distribution.
 Furthermore, {\model} outperforms {\model} w/o fine-tuning.
-It suggests that using the fine-tune technique, word embedding can precisely capture hate intensity information.
+It suggests that using the fine-tune technique, word embedding can precisely capture hate-intensity information.